-Tutorial for creating a code screening assessment, selecting a template, and modifying challenges and settings
+Tutorial for creating an Assessment, selecting a template, and modifying challenges, questions, and settings

-Then click New screening assessment which will open a modal with two choices.
+Then click New assessment which will open a modal with two choices.

-There are three ways to create a new screening assessment.
+There are three ways to create a new Assessment.

 - Create an empty assessment from scratch.
 Use this option if you are technical and don't need any help creating assessments, selecting challenges, and configuring settings.